Category Archive: Fourth Year

 This list is part of a series of articles about the best books for medical students.
 Click on the Med School Books Main Page to see other lists including the best books for each year in medical school, the best books for each clinical rotation, and the best books for USMLE Steps 1, 2, and 3.

 Look, I get it.
 You are a fourth year student now and you are tired of reading textbooks.
 Let me suggest just a few books that every fourth year should read.
 Remember, you are about to apply for, interview for, and rank your prospective residency programs: i.e. the most important training step in your career.
-Once those interview are over, kick back with a Frommer’s Travel Guide Best Books for Medical School: Fourth Year and watch “Like an M4“.
+Once those interview are over, kick back with a Frommer's Travel Guide and watch "Like an M4".
 Live it up while you can.

 First Aid for the Match: